OpenSecuritySummit/oss2018/content/participant/OSS/ann-marie-grace.md

 regonline       : Yes
 pre-summit      :
 status          : add details
-working-sessions:
+sessions:
 notes :
 - AM to fill her details
-working-sessions:
+sessions:
-# add above a comma delimited list of the Working Sessions you would like to attend (use the session's title) e.g. working-sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
+# add above a comma delimited list of the Working Sessions you would like to attend (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
 ---

 <!-- put more details about participant here -->